 Todd Henry is the founder of Accidental Creative, a company that helps people and organizations “generate brilliant ideas.”
-In his book about developing a voice, LOUDER THAN WORDS, he recounts a piece of advice that artist/illustrator Lisa Congden received from her art teacher.
+In his book about developing a voice, LOUDER THAN WORDS: Harness the Power of Your Authentic Voice, he recounts a piece of advice that artist/illustrator Lisa Congden received from her art teacher.

 For this reason, Henry says, you need to be guided by a larger vision for your work.
 Your job (as you slog through the Valley of Despond) is to keep your end-goal in sight, even when your view of it is blocked by frustration and complications.